-- Your original 2010 tax return, whether or not you file it timely. - An amended return for 2010 filed within the time prescribed by law.
+- Your original 2012 tax return, whether or not you file it timely. - An amended return for 2012 filed within the time prescribed by law.
 The amended return must also include any adjustments to taxable income.

 The statement should indicate your election to expense certain qualified real property under section 179(f) on your return.
-It must specify one or more or more of the three types of qualified property (described under Qualified real property on page 16) to which the election applies, the cost of each such type, and the portion of the cost of each such property to be taken into account.
+It must specify one or more of the three types of qualified property (described under Qualified real property) to which the election applies, the cost of each such type, and the portion of the cost of each such property to be taken into account.
 Also, report this on line 6 of Form 4562.